 - could be made more effective in future price reviews.

-We will draw on existing publications, some of which have already informed our approach to the 2019 price review (PR19).
-In addition, we will consider data such as the annual performance report (APR) data submitted throughout the PR14 period.
+We have drawn on existing publications, some of which already informed our approach to the 2019 price review (PR19).
+In addition, we have considered data such as the annual performance report (APR) data submitted throughout the PR14 period.

-However, we would also like to capture wider views and experiences of the PR14 period, along with any supporting evidence you may be able to provide.
-We are doing this through our call for input on PR14, published on 4 December 2020.
+However, we also wanted to capture wider views and experiences of the PR14 period, along with any supporting evidence, through our call for input on PR14, published on 4 December 2020.